 The cooling system of radiator type gensets can be shipped installed or as a separate item.
 If shipped with the cooling system installed, both radiators are filled with the proper fluids at the factory.
 Make sure that the coolant levels of both radiators are correct before starting.

-The procedure for checking and filling the cooling system of a set mounted radiator is provided in Section 9 of this manual.
+The procedure for checking and filling the cooling system of a set mounted radiator is provided in Section 9 (Spec.
+A gensets) and Section 10 (Spec.
+B gensets) of this manual.